 I suddenly stopped believing in anything.

 Suddenly, “I” spontaneously stopped propping up all of “my” beliefs and philosophies.
 The bottom fell out.
 The entire universe as I had known it collapsed.
 “Me,” as I had known “me” to be, disappeared.
-Cathexis had stopped.
+The world stopped.
+Cathexis stopped.

-As cathexis ended, it was discovered that the one thing that had been cathected the most was this idea and image of a separate “me!”
+As cathexis ended, it was discovered that the one thing that had been cathected the most was this idea and image of a separate and unique “me!”
 When cathexis ended, the experience of a separate “me” ended.
 This cathected “me” idea was the source of all other cathexis.
 When it is said that you create your own reality what is really being said is that the creative intelligence energy that has become identified with a “me” is now cathecting an entire universe to prop “me” up.
 When “I” give meaning and significance to something, it becomes the mirror that reflects meaning and significance back to “me.”
 “My” guru, “my” car, “my” religion, “my” country, “my” beliefs, “my” opinions, “my” experience, “my” husband or wife.
 It makes “me” appear more real.
-How fun!
-At least for awhile.

 The human being, or the human instrument, begins its programming long before it is born into this world.
 First, it is full of genetic material that gives it so many of its natural dispositions, not only physically, but also in terms of personality and life tendencies.
 For example, one is born with a tendency to be either an introverted or an extraverted personality.
 This immediately makes a difference in how one interacts with others and perceives the world.